lopunnii/google-homepage/README.md

 Google Homepage Project

-The Google Homepage Project is my first project using basic HTML and CSS to build the google.com homepage.
+My first project using basic HTML and CSS to build a replica of the google.com homepage.

-Self-reflection:
+Self-reflection (11/08/21):

 It has been one month since I started learning web development through The Odin Project, and I have now finished the Google homepage project.
 It felt very daunting at first as I had never made anything with HTML and CSS, and wasn't sure how to even start.